OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 #### Health Check section

+This section directly corresponds to Docker health check parameters.
+For more information, refer to [Docker documentation](https://docs.docker.com/engine/reference/builder/#healthcheck).

 ![ECS Step Container Definition Health Check](images/ecs-health-check.png "width=500")

 #### Environment section

+Specify additional options for the running container, such as `Entry Point`, `Working Directory` and `Environment Variables`.

 ![ECS Step Container Definition Environment](images/ecs-container-environment.png "width=500")

 #### Container Storage and Logging section

+In this section you can specify mount points for the running container.
+Mount points can refer to the volumes specified in `Volumes` section of the ECS step.

+For container logging the step can either auto-configure CloudWatch logs or you can provide logging configuration manually.
+If you choose to have CloudWatch logs auto-configured, please ensure that you have specified a Task Execution Role ARN for this step.

 ![ECS Step Container Definition Storage and Logging](images/ecs-container-storage-and-logging.png "width=500")